Ensure that you use the best keywords in your search by checking the database

 Many, though not all, databases support using parentheses in search queries.
 This technique is also known as nesting.

 Nesting is when you surround parts of your search query with parentheses.
-This is done to tell the database's search engine which part of your query to group together first, before before paying attention to the rest of the terms in your search query.
+This is done to tell the database's search engine which part of your search to perform first.

 - e.g.: (human AND rights) AND NGOs